Private Student Loans for March 2023

 If you’re looking to save money on your student loan payments, there are some small things that you can do that, over time, could add up to appreciable savings.

-• Enroll in auto-payments: Some lenders will reward you for enrolling in auto-pay by offering a small reduction on your interest rate, usually 0.25%.
-This can apply to federal and private loans.
-Along with saving money on your interest rate, automatic payments also relieve you of having to remember to pay your bill every month and getting hit with steep penalties if you forget to pay on time.
+• Enroll in auto-payments: Many lenders — including the federal government — will reward you for enrolling in auto-pay by offering a small reduction on your interest rate, usually 0.25%.
+Along with saving money on your interest rate, automatic payments also relieve you of having to remember to pay your bill every month and getting hit with steep penalties if you forget to send it in on time.

-• Get rewarded for on-time payments: If you are diligent about paying your loans on time every month, a small number of lenders will offer a small interest rate reduction, typically between 0.25% and 0.50%.
+• Get rewarded for on-time payments: If you’re diligent about paying your loans on time every month, some lenders will offer a small interest rate reduction, typically between 0.25% and 0.50%.
 This is another way to develop positive financial habits and reap a benefit at the same time.

 Managing your student loan payments

 When you’re on a tight budget, there’s no room for fluctuating student loan payments.
-If you’ve ever wondered why your student loan payments went up, consider these factors that can affect your bill.
-By switching your repayment plan, securing a fixed interest rate or refinancing your debt, you can score better financial stability.
+If you’ve ever wondered why your student loan payments went up, consider those factors that can affect it.

 Recommended Reading